csides/block-overflow/README.md

 Clone the repo from github.
 Navigate into the repo directory (block_overflow).

-// I have found this takes away, and spits many many warning messages
+// I have found this takes awhile, and spits many many warning messages
 npm install

 ### To compile and deploy the contracts